melissamp1239/Kickstarter-analysis1/MP_Written_Report_Template (2).md

 ***Here is the line graph created:

 ### Deliverable Two
-I followed the directions to create deliverable two at this link: [GWU BOOTCAMP Deliverable 2 Challenge](https://courses.bootcampspot.com/courses/1020/assignments/20753?module_item_id=384168).
+I followed the directions at this link to create deliverable2: [GWU BOOTCAMP Deliverable 2 Challenge](https://courses.bootcampspot.com/courses/1020/assignments/20753?module_item_id=384168).

 [] First, go to the **Kickstarter_Challenge_1** worksheet in Excel.
 Add a sheet to it and call it **Outcomes Based on Goals**.
 This sheet will eventually contain a table and also a graph, but first you'll create a data table.
 Add to this new table the columns *Goal*, *Number Successful* etc. This is all mentioned in number two under *deliverable two* of the module 1 challenge.
 You can reference all of these direction at the *GWU BOOTCAMP Deliverable 2 Challenge* link mentioned in the first line of this section.